-Testing the differences between bottled waters is much like discerning the subtleties of shades of grey: it's way more masochistic than sexy.
-But while the variation from one to another might not be as pronounced as those in the realms of mac and cheese or frozen pizza, distinct differences do exist.
+Testing the differences between bottled waters is much like discerning the subtleties of shades of gray: It’s way more masochistic than sexy.
+Although the variations from one to another might not be as pronounced as those in the realms of mac and cheese or frozen pizza, distinct differences do exist.

 The story: The folks at Glacéau have their heads in the clouds.
-Their vapor distilled water is pulled from the sky, then given electrolytes for taste.
-On the bottle they trash talk spring water by making fun of people who like the taste of stuff that comes from under the ground.
+Their vapor-distilled water is pulled from the sky, to which electrolytes are added for taste.
+On the bottle they trash-talk spring water by making fun of people who like the taste of stuff that comes from under the ground.
 Snarky!

 Tasting notes: Tangy.
 Tart.
-Reminds us of water that went through a Brita multiple times.
+Reminds us of water that went through a Brita filter multiple times.

-The story: Aquafina is purified water that goes through a 7-step HydRO-7 filtration process that they claim takes out way more solids than other filtrations, making for the purest water possible.
+The story: Aquafina is purified water that goes through a seven-step HydRO-7 filtration process that it claims takes out way more solids than other filtration methods, making for the purest water possible.
 Foreshadowing!

 Tasting notes: It feels buoyant in your mouth, which our tasters didn’t fully embrace.
 Very clean and fruity.
 Hints of unchanged Brita filter.

-The story: Evian is naive spelled backwards, but it’s also the name of a town in the French Alps that was founded way before people learned about spelling things backwards to create secret messages.
-The company claims their water is a geological miracle because it passed through a few very scientifically unlikely permeable layers.
-Over the course of 15 years, rain and snow makes its way into an underground spring where the water is harvested already full of electrolytes and minerals.
+The story: Evian is “naive” spelled backwards, but it’s also the name of a town in the French Alps that was founded way before people learned about spelling things backwards to create secret messages.
+The company claims its water is a geological miracle because it passed through a few very scientifically unlikely permeable layers.
+Over the course of 15 years, rain and snow make their way into an underground spring where the water is harvested already full of electrolytes and minerals.

 Tasting notes: Whoa, that's a lot of minerals.
-The electrolytes levels are on overdrive.
-There is worry amongst the group about over-hydration.
+The electrolyte levels are on overdrive.
+There is worry among the group about over-hydration.
 The texture is a little on the thin side.
-If this was a pair of jeans, it would be skinny, not apple-bottomed.
+If this were a pair of jeans, it would be skinny, not apple-bottomed.

 The story: Tropical rainfall on the island of Viti Levu in Fiji is naturally filtered through volcanic rock where it picks up minerals and electrolytes, then wells up in an underground aquifer.

-Tasting notes: It's got the most lab-created flavor, but by a meticulous scientist from an exotic land; not one of our sloppy, disheveled American brainiacs.
+Tasting notes: It has the most lab-created flavor, but by a meticulous scientist from an oasis, not one of our sloppy, disheveled American brainiacs.
 There’s no aftertaste or lingering mouthfeel.
 So many minerals it’d pair well with rocks.